Examine the toll that the siege of Vicksburg took on civilians.

 1. Begin by telling students they are going to use firsthand accounts written by women and children in Vicksburg to gain a better understanding of the thoughts and experiences of life during the Siege of Vicksburg in 1863.
 Have students read the excerpts of accounts from Mary Ann Loughborough and Dora Miller.
 Once students have read their accounts, hold a class discussion on what people like Mary and Dora were feeling and thinking during the siege.
 Then divide students into small groups.
 Give each group a sheet with one line from either Mary Ann Loughborough or Dora Miller’s memoirs.
 Have students use that one line as a writing prompt.
 Have students use the one line they are given to brainstorm ideas for a short story, approximately one to three pages depending on the age of the students.
 Have students assign each person in their group a role, such as scribes and readers.
 Once the stories are written, have students read them to the class.

-3. Have the students pretend that they are citizens that are living in Vicksburg during the time of the battle.
-Have them read the newspaper article provided, after have them write their own newspaper article about living in Vicksburg just days before the city surrendered.
+3. Have the students read the newspaper article provided.
+After, have them write their own newspaper article about living in Vicksburg just days before the city surrendered.
 Give the students 20-30 minutes to complete.
 Collect the finished articles once completed.

 4. Begin by explaining to students that history is full of mysteries.
 Explain to students the mystery of the message in a bottle.
 During the Civil War, many generals wrote messages and orders in secret code.
 If the messages ended up in the hands of the enemy, the enemy would not know what the message said if they did not know how to decode it.
 Many times the messages reached the correct officers who knew the secret code.
 However, sometimes messages never reached the intended officer and were returned to the sender, never opened.
 One such message is this message in a bottle from Vicksburg.
 Confederate General Joseph Johnston did not believe the army had enough troops to continue the siege and wanted General John Pemberton to abandon Vicksburg and save the army.
 He tried to plan an attack with other Confederate soldiers under General John G. Walker.
 The message inside the bottle was sent by General Walker to General Pemberton on July 4, 1863, the very day that General Pemberton surrendered to Union General Ulysses S. Grant.
 The message was never delivered and was returned to the sender.
 It remained unopened for another 146 years.
 The message was opened and decoded in 2009.
 Photographs of the message and the bottle are included with this lesson plan.
 The message reads; “July 4th.
 Gen’l Pemberton: You can expect no help from this side of the river.
 Let Gen’l Johnston know if possible, when you can attack the same point on the enemy’s line.
 Inform me also and I will endeavor to make a diversion.
 I have sent some caps.
 I subjoin dispatch from Gen. Johnston.”
 Divide students into small groups.
 Give each group a cipher.
 Instruct groups to create a message about something they have learned about the siege of Vicksburg.
 Have each group trade their secret message with another group and use the cipher to decode the message.